Facebook Twitter Instagram

 Where to watch the Changing of the Guard in London

 This is one of the attractions in London that tourists flock to see.
-To make sure that you don’t miss a thing during the Changing of the Guards, we would firstly recommend arriving early, and secondly, know where the best spot to stand is.
+To ensure you don’t miss a thing during the Changing of the Guards, we recommend arriving early and knowing the best spots to stand.

-The majority of people will crowd right in front of Buckingham Palace at the gates, to see the changing of the Guard.
-There are more places from which the ceremony can be seen, but just bear in mind that the whole ceremony cannot be seen from just one spot.
+Most people will crowd right in front of Buckingham Palace at the gates to see the changing of the Guard.
+There are more places where the ceremony can be seen, but remember that the whole ceremony cannot be seen from just one spot.

 1. Gates at Buckingham Palace: If you can get to the front row, just in front of Buckingham Palace at the gates, you’ll have a great view of the ceremony, but you won’t probably see the Household Cavalry very well.